christiecngo/math261a_project1/README.md

-# Linear Regression Analysis of Age and Dementia Onset
+# Linear Regression Analysis Reveals Minimal Association Between Biological Age and Dementia Onset
 Date of submission: 10/29/2025

-A simple linear regression model investigating the relationship between baseline age at study and time to dementia onset.
+A deep dive on the relationship between patient age and length before dementia onset

 ## Data